Easy Artisan Bread

 2 cups water

-3. At least 30 minutes before dough is ready, turn on oven and set to 450 °r; F. Place a 3- to 4-quart heavy covered pot (cast iron, enameled iron, Pyrex®, or ceramic) in oven at start of preheating period, with cover on the rack beside the pot.
+At least 30 minutes before dough is ready, turn on oven and set to 450° F. Place a 3- to 4-quart heavy covered pot (cast iron or enameled iron.
+Supposedly Pyrex® or ceramic will also work) in oven at start of preheating period, with cover on the rack beside the pot.

-4. When dough and oven are ready, carefully remove the hot pot from the oven.
-Remove plastic wrap from dough bowl and gently transfer the dough to the hot pot.
-(An oiled rubber spatula may help.)
+When dough and oven are ready, carefully remove the hot pot from the oven.
+Remove plastic or bowl from dough and lift the parchment by its corners to gently transfer the dough to the hot pot.
 The dough may look like a mess in the pot, but that's OK.
 Shake pot if needed to even out the dough.
-Return the hot pot to the oven and cover.
+Slash the top with a sharp knife if you wish.
+Cover the hot pot with the hot lid and return the hot pot to the oven.

-5. Bake covered pot for 30 minutes, then remove lid.
+Bake covered pot for 30 minutes, then remove lid.
 Bake another 15 to 30 minutes, until loaf is “beautifully browned.”
+Remove the bread from the pot and remove the parchment from the bread.